hpehl/quarkus-grpc-extension/README.md

 ## Quickstart

-If you want to see a more complex example, the [gRPC quickstart](https://github.com/hpehl/quarkus-grpc-quickstart) shows how to use this extension to implement the [route guide example](https://github.com/grpc/grpc-java/tree/v1.18.0/examples#grpc-examples) provided by [gRPC Java](https://github.com/grpc/grpc-java).
+If you want to see a more complex example, the [gRPC quickstart](https://github.com/hpehl/quarkus-grpc-quickstart) shows how to use the [Quarkus gRPC](https://github.com/hpehl/quarkus-grpc-extension) and the [Quarkus gRPC client](https://github.com/hpehl/quarkus-grpc-client-extension) extension to implement the [route guide example](https://github.com/grpc/grpc-java/tree/v1.18.0/examples#grpc-examples) provided by [gRPC Java](https://github.com/grpc/grpc-java).

 ## What's Missing

-- SSL not tested yet
+- TLS
 - Devmode support
+- More configuration options

 See also https://github.com/quarkusio/quarkus/issues/820